remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

 * Managed queues are usually [distributed](../strategies/distributed.md)

 When you introduce a queue with a web server, we are [adding a layer of abstraction](../strategies/adding-layer-of-abstraction.md) between
-* (i) the entities that produce the message (the clients that send request), and
+1. the entities that produce the message (the clients that send request), and
-* (ii) the entities that consume the message (the web server responding to the request).
+2. the entities that consume the message (the web server responding to the request).

-In this way, the producer can produce messages at its pace, and the consumer can process messages at its pace.
+This layer of abstraction allows the producer to produce messages at its own pace, and the consumer can process messages at its own pace.

-The introduction of a queue provides a **buffer**, allowing for differences in consumption and production rates.
+The introduction of a queue therefore provides a **buffer**, allowing for differences in consumption rates and production rates.

 This _facilitates_ [scalability](../goals/scalability.md).